Implementing a unified solver for nonlinearly constrained optimization: Unified view of state-of-the-art techniques

 \section{Unified view of state-of-the-art techniques}

-In this section we describe a set of strategies that fall into each of the four ingredients of our abstract framework.
+In this section we describe a set of strategies that fall into each of the following ingredients of our unifying framework: globalization strategies, constraint relaxation strategies, inequality handling methods, Hessian models, inertia correction strategies, and globalization mechanisms.
 Our goal is to illustrate the wide variety of methods within a common notation to motivate the design of our modular solver.